 We are currently expanding our Mediterranean programme through projects that address the conservation and sustainable use of wild useful plants, cultural practices of conservation and community conserved areas both in the Moroccan High Atlas and possibly further afield in Italy and Spain.

-This three-year project, launched early 2016, focuses on integrating the three strands of GDF’s work in the High Atlas – agroecology, biodiversity conservation and water management.
-The project aims to support sustainable livelihoods and plant conservation while deepening knowledge of community-based conservation knowledge and practices in the region.
+This three-year project, launched early 2016, focused on integrating the three strands of GDF’s work in the High Atlas – agroecology, biodiversity conservation and water management.
+The project supported sustainable livelihoods and plant conservation while deepening community-based conservation knowledge and practices in the region.

 This project builds on our school gardens project at Dar Taliba and in other locations throughout Morocco that rehabilitates degraded and unused school spaces into thriving school gardens.
-A model ethobotanical garden at Dar Taliba will educate students at the boarding house about Amazigh indigenous plant knowledge from their communities, located in the High Atlas mountains.
+The model ethobotanical garden at Dar Taliba is a useful platform to educate students about Amazigh indigenous plant knowledge from their communities, located in the High Atlas mountains.

-This project supports two rural communities in the High Atlas as they enhance their watershed management by reinvigorating traditional water management systems and engaging culturally appropriate innovative techniques.
-The project aims to address severe water scarcity and quality problems, help conserve biodiversity and improve people’s livelihoods.
+Through this project, we supported two rural communities in the High Atlas as they enhanced their watershed management by reinvigorating traditional water management systems and engaging culturally-appropriate innovative techniques.
+The project addressed severe water scarcity and quality problems, while conserving biodiversity and improving people’s livelihoods.

-This project addresses livelihood improvement and threats to the sustainable harvesting of medicinal roots.
-Our focus is on wild-crafted medicinal roots that are intensively harvested in two rural townships of the High Atlas mountains – Ait M’hamed rural commune in the Azilal province and Imegdale rural commune in the Al Haouz province.
+This project addressed livelihood improvement and threats to the sustainable harvesting of medicinal roots, focusing on wild-crafted medicinal roots that are intensively harvested in two rural townships of the High Atlas mountains – Ait M’hamed rural commune in the Azilal province and Imegdale rural commune in the Al Haouz province.